 Tell them the things that only they bring to your life, like the child who brings dance to your living room or the one who shares a thousand facts about polar bears every day.

 When you give your children a strong, warm base to return to, they’re able to explore and experiment because they accept that they’ll be LOVED no matter the results of their efforts.

 Try this fun activity Daily Affirmations Mirror with your child!

 - Start by thinking of 5 amazing things about your child.
 Ask them to think of five amazing things about themselves, too.

-- Write down these amazing facts on the mirror’s frame in permanent marker.
+- Write down these amazing facts on the mirror’s frame with a permanent marker.
 For best results, use lots of fun colors.
 Have your child write their facts on the frame as well.

 - Hang the mirror at eye-level either in your child’s room or somewhere that they can access the mirror daily by themselves.

 Ask your child if she wants to stand in front of the mirror and say the five facts about her amazing personality, contributions to the world, and uniqueness.
 Make sure this is NOT forced and she actually enjoys doing this.